manumafe98/MyObsidianNotes/Java/Methods.md

 #### Overloaded methods

-Are methods that share the same name but have different parameters, could vary the amount of parameters, the [[Variables#Data Types|data type]] of them or even the order.
+Are methods that share the same name but have different parameters, could vary the amount of parameters, the [[Java/Variables#Data Types|data type]] of them or even the order.
 ``method name + parameters = method signature``

 ```java